Why Consciousness Matters: Part I

 So in a nutshell, therapy should have you working out your thoughts and feelings in healthier ways.
 Over time, your ability to take on an emotional workload should increase.
 Through weeks of therapy, you able to look back on your old self, and notice your ability to handle the similar situations has gotten better.
 You should feel more confident in your abilities.
 You should have a greater ability to work through stuff.

-So if you level of anxiety went from a 7 to a 4, that’s huge!
+So if your level of anxiety went from a 7 to a 4, that’s huge!
 If your level of depression went from a 8 to a 3, that’s amazing progress!
 If it once took you a few months to state to a friend, spouse, or boss how you feel about something and it now takes you a week, that’s a huge improvement!
 Or if you are able to process a feeling and thought in the moment, your ability to work through stuff has exponentially increased.

 You are becoming more conscious!